 Observational Field Studies

-We have successfully conducted studies for large and medium-sized clients over the last 12 years
+We have successfully conducted primary data collection studies for large and medium-sized clients over the last 12 years

-OXON is a full service provider for single and multi-country observational studies with long term alliances to compete with the biggest CROs in observational studies worldwide.
+OXON is a full service provider for single and multi-country field observational studies, with long term alliances to compete with the biggest CROs in observational studies worldwide.

 Study design forms a core component of research, mainly determined by the study objectives.
 Observational studies point towards possible causal associations, are less resource intensive than trials, and have a better external validity.

-Among the different observational study designs, we perform case-control, cross-sectional, cohort and hybrid studies.
+Among the different primary data collection observational study designs, we perform case-control, cross-sectional, cohort and hybrid studies.

 OXON advises clients frankly on the advantages and disadvantages of their study options and support them in steering committees of observational studies by providing expertise in clinical epidemiology and safety, PROs and health economics and product safety regulation and compliance.